chrysn/aiocoap/doc/guidedtour.rst

     >>> msg.opt
     <aiocoap.options.Options at 0x0123deadbef0: URI_HOST: localhost, URI_PATH: other / separate>

-You might have noticed that the Uri-Path option has whitespace around the slash.
+You might have noticed that the Uri-Path option is shown with some space around the slash.
 This is because paths in CoAP are not a structured byte string with slashes in it (as they are in HTTP), but actually repeated options of a (UTF-8) string, which are represented as a tuple in Python::